tranvohuy/Project-Leonard/README.md

 The problem is stated in Project269.jpg.

-Since one should not public the solution, I just put it here to say that I can do the problem by using python.
+Since one should not public the solution, I just put it here to say that I can do the problem by coding in python.